Milton, Paradise Lost

 1667

 Milton's Iliad is a re-interpretation of Genesis.
 Adam and Eve live in the Garden of Eden, and Milton's command of the English language has no rival.
-Not even Shakespeare could match his level of richness.

 “The substance of Milton is all made of wonderful, beautiful, & masterly descriptions of angels bodies, battles, flights, dwelling places.
 He deals in horror & immensity & squalor & sublimity, but never in the passions of the human heart.
 Has any great poem ever let in so little light upon ones own joys and sorrows?
 I get no help in judging life; I scarcely feel that Milton lived or knew men and women; except for the peevish personalities about marriage & the woman’s duties.
 He was the first of the masculinists; but his disparagement rises from his own ill luck, & seems even a spiteful last word in his domestic quarrels.
 But how smooth, strong & elaborate it all is!
 What poetry!
 I can conceive that even Shakespeare after this would seem a little troubled, personal, hot & imperfect.
 I can conceive that this is the essence, of which almost all other poetry is the dilution.
 The inexpressible fineness of the style, in which shade after shade is perceptible, would alone keep one gazing in to, long after the surface business in progress has been despatched.
 Deep down one catches still further combinations, rejections, felicities, & masteries.
 Moreover, though there is nothing like Lady Macbeth’s terror or Hamlet’s cry, no pity or sympathy or intuition, the figures are majestic; in them is summed up much of what men thought of our place in the universe, of our duty to God, our religion. “